hackclub/scrapbook/README.md

 - *Remove* a post: delete the Slack message and Scrappy will automatically update for you
 - *Edit* a post: edit the Slack message and it will automatically update for you

+## Custom domains

+To put your profile on your own domain, run `/scrappy setdomain <domain>` in Slack, giving your website’s hostname (e.g. [`zachlatta.com`](https://zachlatta.com)).
+Then, add a `CNAME` record on your DNS provider, pointed to `cname.vercel-dns.com`.
+If you’re curious how this works, it’s [open source right here](http://github.com/hackclub/summer-domains).

+_(Unfortunately, if your DNS is managed by Vercel, you’re not able to use this feature.)_

 ## CSS customization

 To customize the CSS on your profile page, run `/scrappy setcss <link>` in Slack, giving a link to a CSS file or a [GitHub Gist](https://gist.github.com).
 [Here’s the default CSS](https://scrapbook.hackclub.com/themes/default.css), for your overwriting pleasure.